BillyBadBoy/typing-spanish-portuguese/README.md

     - press the `AltGr` and `~` keys together (then release them)
     - press the **`n`** key.

 - The upper-case letters are obtained by simply holding down the `Shift` key when typing the final character.
-Fore example to type **`Ñ`**:
+For example to type **`Ñ`**:
     - press the `AltGr` and `~` keys together (then release them)
     - press the `Shift` and **`n`** keys together.